Act 1

 If you follow the Farndale Story, as

-I suggest, in the order of the numbered Chapters, we will next travel backwards
+I suggest, in the order of the numbered Acts, we will next travel backwards in

-in time, before later taking up the story again with the generations which
+time, before later taking up the story again with the generations which would

 Go Straight to Act 2, the Primeval Swamp